Learning the smoothness of noisy curves with application to online curve estimation: Local regularity estimation

 \subsection{Concentration bounds for the local regularity estimator}

 Below, we focus on the more complicated and realistic case with unknown variance.
 The case with given variance could be treated after obvious adjustments.
 The results in this section depend on $\mu$, the mean number of observation times $T$, and the cardinality $\N0$ of the learning set of curves.
 However, they are non-asymptotic in the sense that they hold true for any sufficiently large $\mu$ and $\N0$ satisfying our conditions.
-Whenever it exists, let $X_{u}^{{(\KT)}}$ denote the $\KT-$th derivative, $\KT\geq 1$, of the generic curve $X_{u}$ at the point $u$.
-By definition $X_{u}^{{(0)}} \equiv X_{u}$.
 For deriving our results, we impose the following mild assumptions.

 \begin{assumptionH} \item The data consist of the pairs $(\Ynm , \Tnm ) \in\mathbb R \times I $ defined as in~\eqref{model_eq}, with $I\subset \mathbb R$ a compact interval, and the realizations of $X$, $M$ and $T$ are mutually independent.